-Noah Nesin, MD, FAAFP, has been a family doctor in Maine since 1986, first in a private, solo practice and then in federally qualified health centers.
-He has served as Chief of Staff of Penobscot Valley Hospital; Medical Director of Health Access Network in Lincoln, ME; and Chief Quality Officer at Penobscot Community Heath Care (PCHC); and now serves as Vice President of Medical Affairs at PCHC.
-Throughout his career Dr. Nesin has led efforts in evidence-based prescribing practices and in practice transformation to improve efficiency and to use health care resources judiciously.
+Noah Nesin, M.D., FAAFP, has been a family doctor in Maine since 1986, first in a private, solo practice and then in federally qualified health centers.
+He has served as Chief of Staff of Penobscot Valley Hospital, Medical Director of Health Access Network in Lincoln, Maine, and Chief Quality Officer at Penobscot Community Heath Care (PCHC).
+He now serves as Vice President of Medical Affairs at PCHC.
+Throughout his career, Dr. Nesin has led efforts in evidence-based prescribing practices and in practice transformation to improve efficiency and to use health care resources judiciously.
 Dr. Nesin has mentored physician assistants, nurse practitioners, medical students, and Family Practice residents throughout his career.

 Dr. Nesin serves as the Chair of the Academic Detailing Advisory Committee, the body that oversees the Maine Independent Clinical Information Service.
 He also sits on the Advisory Committee for the Lunder Dineen Health Education Alliance of Maine, is a member of the Prescription Monitoring Program Policy Advisory Group, and serves on the board of the Hanley Center.
 Dr. Nesin served on both the Opioid and Suboxone workgroups, organized by the MaineCare Medical Director, to create a clinically meaningful implementation of the limits on these medications that were passed by the State legislature in 2012.